playfulprogramming/playfulprogramming/content/blog/what-is-react-suspense/index.md

 # What is the `<Suspense>` component?

-The React `<Suspense>` component allows you to add a loading state to your components from the new `use` Hook.
+The React `<Suspense>` component allows you to add a loading state to your components needing to use asynchronous APIs; such as the new `use` Hook.

 Take the `<UserDisplay>` component from before.
 To add a loading indicator to the `<UserDisplay>` component, add a `<Suspense>` component in the parent component alongside a `fallback={}` property: